 Right to a Lawful Arrest

 Did the police have probable cause to search your car?
 Were you not treated humanely during your arrest?
 These can all point to instances in which your rights were violated.
-The police must have probable cause to search something.
-Since this can be one of the most complex facets of the law, it is vital to have a knowledgeable attorney at your side evaluating whether the police did indeed have probable cause.
+The police must have probable cause to search for something.
+Since this can be one of the most complex facets of the law, it is vital to have a knowledgeable attorney at your side to evaluate whether the police did indeed have probable cause.

 This also means that you must be mirandized during an arrest.
 An officer has to inform you of your rights and comply with all the requirements of a legal arrest if he or she wants to see the charges stick.
 Violating the law could lead to your case being thrown out altogether, but sometimes an officer is banking on you not knowing the full extent of your rights.